diazmartinx/diazmartinx/README.md

 - SvelteKit for crafting efficient and interactive user interfaces.
 - Tailwind CSS for creating elegant and responsive designs.
 - Postgres and Sqlite (cant go wrong with these)

+Currently working as a fullstack dev at [poweroutage.us](https://poweroutage.us)